Missouri DWI Laws

 Above all else, it’s important to remain calm at all times during a DWI stop.
 If you are arrested, exercise your right to an attorney as soon as possible.

-Are you facing DWI Missouri charges?
+Are you facing a DWI charge?
 Don’t face these criminal charges without an attorney from The Missouri DWI & Criminal Law Center by your side.
 Our criminal defense attorneys are committed to protecting your rights and fighting for your freedom.

 KC Missouri DUI Checkpoints: What You Need To Know

 Sobriety or DWI checkpoints or roadblocks are a controversial tool used by law enforcement officials across the nation with the intent of deterring drunk and drugged driving.
-In most cases, police set up roadblocks and either stop every driver, or drivers selected at random, to screen them for possible intoxicated driving.
+In most cases, police set up roadblocks and either stop every driver or driver selected at random to screen them for possible intoxicated driving.
 Under Missouri law, sobriety checkpoints are a legal means of detecting DWI and are regularly used by law enforcement agencies.

 Although the 4th Amendment to the U.S. Constitution normally requires law enforcement officers to have probable cause to make a traffic stop, the U.S. Supreme Court has ruled that sobriety checkpoints do not violate the Constitution due to the overriding state interest in deterring drunk driving.
 However, in order to be legal, law enforcement officers must properly conduct the resulting traffic stops.

 As a result, you should be aware of your rights if you are stopped at a sobriety checkpoint.
 Keep in mind that police officers can lie while conducting any type of investigation, so the less you say, the better.
 Plus, if an officer asks whether you have been drinking, do not answer unless you can truthfully say no. Any admission of having consumed any alcohol will be used against you, even if you are not impaired or only had a single beer.